Continuing Education Credit

 The primary purpose of the International Board of Lactation Consultant Examiners (IBLCE) is to benefit the public by setting standards for the lactation consultant profession.
 The IBLCE is a non-profit organization governed by a Board of Directors.
 It was established to develop and administer the certification examination for lactation consultants.
 The IBLCE examination is the premier, internationally recognized measure of competence in lactation consulting.
 Founded in 1985, the IBLCE has administered annual examinations, in multiple languages and at numerous sites around the world.
 IBLCE has been fully accredited by the prestigious US National Commission for Certifying Agencies (NCCA), the body which sets stringent standards for certifying organizations.

-Application for CERPs has been submitted to IBLCE.
+Application for CERPs will be submitted to IBLCE.